Vermeer's Life and Art

 Unlike De Hooch, Vermeer, who would father 15 children in all before his death, never painted children except for the two figures playing quietly on the cobblestone sidewalk in the Little Street.

 Much has been written about Vermeer's models but nothing is really known about them.
 Most appear to be well behaved, cultured and in their mid twenties or early thirties.
 The heads of the four tronies are depicted so simply that the models could be adolescents as well as young adults.
 No old women, men or domestic animals are ever pictured (a dog originally stood back to the viewer looking through the open doorway of the A Maid Asleep but was painted out by the artist).
 All the figures in Vermeer's interiors hold poses that we would not expect to change quickly.
 It is principally through the figures' discreet gestures, rather than facial expressions, that we gain access, albeit limited, to their emotions and thoughts.
-Many writers claim that some of the women in Vermeer's pictures are in advanced state of pregnancy while art historians are more cautious.
-Pregnant women were never portrayed in any type of Dutch painting, even in portraits of young married couples where pregnancy would be appear statistically probable.
+Many writers claim that some of the women in Vermeer's pictures are in an advanced state of pregnancy while art historians are more cautious.
+Pregnant women were never portrayed in any type of Dutch painting, even in portraits of young married couples where pregnancy would to be appear statistically probable.

 The relationship between De Hooch and Vermeer has been the source of considerable debate among art historians.
 It was initially assumed that De Hooch had exerted influence on Vermeer's work, but this verdict has been partially overturned, although it seems evident that the relationship was beneficial for both.
 Vermeer borrowed compositional motifs from the more inventive De Hoogh, while Vermeer may have stimulated De Hooch to improve his draftsmanship, perspective and application of paint.
 Certainly in a small town such as Delft, the two painters, who both belonged to the Guild of Saint Luke, could not have ignored each other's work.